History of the ISTC

 In May of 2014, General-Oberst-von-Fritsch-Kaserne changed its name to Staufer Kaserne.

-In 2017 Denmark withdrew from the MOU and Romania joined ISTC on 15 May 2017.
+In 2017 Denmark withdrew from the MOU and Romania joined ISTC in May 2017.
 Also in 2017, NATO certified ISTC with Unconditional Institutional Accreditation.